Adams Capital Management II

 Series D in 2008

-DATAllegro is an integrated data warehousing provider.
+DATAllegro provides integrated data warehousing services.

 Uplogix